voxel51/fiftyone/docs/source/integrations/cvat.rst

     However, you can pass `cleanup=True` to delete all information associated with the run from the backend after the annotations are downloaded.

-The `destination_field` parameter can be used to designate the name of the field into which to load annotations, if it differs from the field defined in the label schema when creating the annotation run.
-If multiple fields are being annotated, `destination_field` expects a dictionary mapping field names defined in the label schema to the corresponding destination field names.
+The `dest_field` parameter can be used to designate the name of the field into which to load annotations, if it differs from the field defined in the label schema when creating the annotation run.
+If multiple fields are being annotated, `dest_field` expects a dictionary mapping field names defined in the label schema to the corresponding destination field names.

 Note that CVAT cannot explicitly prevent annotators from creating labels that